jwaterwo/Sick-Beard/readme.md

 *Sick Beard is currently an alpha release.
 There may be severe bugs in it and at any given time it may not work at all.*

-Sick Beard is a PVR for newsgroup users (with limited torrent support).
-It watches for new episodes of your favorite shows and when they are posted it downloads them, sorts and renames them, and optionally generates metadata for them.
-It currently supports several torrent and usenet sites and retrieves show information from theTVDB.com and TVRage.com.
+[Read the wiki][wiki] to know the easiest way to run this project.

+Sick-Beard is a PVR & episode guide that downloads and manages all your TV shows.
+You must have rights to the TV Shows being downloaded.

+**Always observe network regulations and laws in your country.**

 Features include:

-* automatically retrieves new episode torrent or nzb files
+* automatically retrieves new episodes from torrent or nzb files
 * can scan your existing library and then download any old seasons or episodes you're missing
 * can watch for better versions and upgrade your existing episodes (to from TV DVD/BluRay for example)
 * XBMC library updates, poster/fanart downloads, and NFO/TBN generation